The Lam Family College of Business Congratulates the Undergraduate Hood Recipient and Honorees for 2024!

 Annisia was able to successfully complete both associate degrees at SCC with a 4.0 GPA despite the racism she faced that she says tried to deprive her of achieving this goal.

-She decided to take a mental break from college to focus on entrepreneurship and community empowerment where she would partner with local non-profit organizations, such as All Positives and Sarah’s Soft Landing, that focused on environmental health and justice.
+She decided to take a mental break from college to focus on entrepreneurship and community empowerment where she partnered with local non-profit organizations, such as All Positives and Sarah’s Soft Landing, that focused on environmental health and justice.
 There, she would use the skills obtained in marketing to help with community outreach and engagement efforts.
 These collaborations proved to be mutually beneficial as Annisia was able to help disadvantaged communities advocate for themselves while the communities helped Annisia recognize a greater purpose for pursuing a career in business.
 As she helped these communities, she learned the detrimental effects of unethical business practices on disadvantaged communities of color, which deprived them of basic necessities, such as clean water, air, and soil.
 She developed a strong desire to change this.

 After taking a much-needed academic break and learning about the impacts of unethical business practices on local communities, Annisia returned to school to obtain a Bachelor of Science degree in Business Administration with concentrations in General Business and Marketing, which had previously felt unattainable.
 Amid course cuts, Annisia took on 21 units in one semester to expedite her degree completion, while still maintaining a 4.0 GPA.